Ian8VT/Ian8VT.github.io/qgis/lab_7/aa_malawi.md

 Despite the best efforts of our professor, this data simply could not be located.
 This is highly questionable and by definition ensures that the methodology of Malcomb et al. is not completely reproducible.
 As this component consisted of 20% of the authors' final vulnerability assessment, our best attempts to reproduce will only be able to account for 80% of the variables considered.

 #### Physical Exposure

+Whereas the adaptive capacity data required preparation prior the QGIS model, the drought and flood risk layers of the physical exposure component of the vulnerability assessment required work after the completion of the model.